milind-prajapat/Devanagari-Character-Recognition/README.md

 # Devanagari-Character-Recognition
-A project based on image processing and deep learning
+Devanagari character recognition using image processing and deep learning

 In this project, multiple Devanagari words( handwritten or typed), written in a paragraph, can be predicted through images.
 Fully connected CNN models and boosting are used for better results.